 What is private equity?

-Private equity can also be used to help businesses grow by providing access to capital and expertise.
+Private equity can also help businesses grow by providing access to capital and expertise.
 For example, a private equity firm may help a company by offering advice on strategy development, sales channels, and marketing strategies.
 By doing this, a private equity firm can help the business reach its goals faster and more effectively.

 What are the stages of private equity?

 The goal of a private equity firm is to earn a return on its investments.
-This can be done by investing in companies and then either buying out the company or liquidating it at some point in the future.
+This can be done by investing in companies and buying out the company or liquidating it at some point in the future.